Xudong-Huang/may/README.md

 ## Features
 * The stackful coroutine's implementation is based on [generator][generator];
-* Support schedule on configurable number of threads for multi-core systems;
+* Support schedule on a configurable number of threads for multi-core systems;
-* Support coroutine's version local storage([CLS][cls]);
+* Support coroutine's version of a local storage([CLS][cls]);
 * Support efficient asynchronous network I/O;
 * Support efficient timer management;
 * Support standard synchronization primitives, a semaphore, an mpmc channel, etc;
 * Support cancellation of coroutines;
 * Support graceful panic handling that will not affect other coroutines;
 * Support scoped coroutine creation;
-* Support general selection for all the coroutine's APIs;
+* Support general selection for all the coroutine's API;
-* All the coroutine's APIs are compatible with the standard library semantics;
+* All the coroutine's API are compatible with the standard library semantics;
-* All the coroutine's APIs can be safely called in multithreaded context.
+* All the coroutine's API can be safely called in multithreaded context;
+* Both stable, beta, and nightly channels are supported;
+* Both x86_64 GNU/Linux, x86_64 Windows, x86_64 Mac OS platforms are supported.
 ----------

 ## Usage